Smoothie King Kids Choc-A-Laka

 More Smoothie King Recipes

-→ If you liked this delicious Choc-A-Laka smoothie, try more of our copycat favorites on our Smoothie King Kids Recipes page.
+→ If you liked this copycat Choc-A-Laka smoothie, try more of our delicious favorites on our Smoothie King Kids Recipes page.

 Smoothie King smoothies in glasses, on my kitchen counter, surrounded by fresh fruit.